viccon/sturdyc/README.md

 policies of this storage. `sturdyc` will only make sure that it queries this data source first, and then writes the keys and values to this storage as soon as it has gone out to an underlying data source and refreshed them.
-Therefore, I'd advice you  touse the configuration above with short TTLs for the distributed storage, or things might get too stale.
+Therefore, I'd advice you to use the configuration above with short TTLs for the distributed storage, or things might get too stale.
 I mostly think it's useful if you're consuming data sources that don't handle bursts from new containers very well.